software-testing-bootcamp/S2E4-API-Test-Karate-Gatling/README.md

 In this video, we will do 3 API Testing examples with Open Source technologies:

-* Functional API Testing with Karate
+* Functional API Testing with Karate (HERE MAPS API)
-* API Performance Testing with Gatling using Karate Scenarios
+* API Performance Testing with Gatling using Karate Scenarios (TESTRELIC.COM)
 * Web API Security Testing with Owasp ZAP using Local Proxy

 Before starting, You can check this webinar doc on https://testingbootcamp.com